nikolanan/CppBasics/areaOfFigures/README.md

-Calculate the area of the following figures: square, rectangle or circle.
+Calculate the area of: square, rectangle or circle.
 The output must be formatted to the third decimal point.

 Sample input:
 square